ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - It uses recursion and module chaining to catch failures before they output

 A protocol-bound system using Berkano does not “try to be aligned.”
-It **cannot** drift because its logic is bounded by symbolic structure.
+It **cannot** drift because its logic is bounded by symbolic structure (H0 Axiom 4: Truth is Structure).

 ⸻